Frequently Asked Questions

 Therefore, a diagnosis of autism confirmed by a private autism diagnostic service outside of the NHS is legally bound to be recognised by other care and education providers, such as the NHS or Local Authorities, when it is clinically evidenced that the private assessment has met and exceeded the Gold Standard protocol outlined within NICE guidelines.

-We believe our assessments are enhanced, thorough and comprehesive as all information gathered throughout the assessment process is reported on in a neuroaffirmative but balanced way to ensure that other professionals and bodies reviewing our work are confident that a full diagnostic assessment has been completed.
+We believe our assessments are enhanced, thorough and comprehensive as all information gathered throughout the assessment process is reported on in a neuro-affirmative but balanced way to ensure that other professionals and bodies reviewing our work are confident that a full diagnostic assessment has been completed.

 Will my post-assessment report include individual recommendations for support?